This is my review of the IHG Rewards Club Premium Mastercard credit card.

 Any other benefits?

-The IHG Rewards Club Premium MasterCard gives you a voucher for a free night at any IHG Rewards Club property when you reach £10,000 of spending per card year.
+The IHG Rewards Club Premium Mastercard gives you a voucher for a free night at any IHG Rewards Club property when you reach £10,000 of spending per card year.
+You get this every year.

 This is a very impressive benefit.
 Use your voucher at an InterContinental in London, Paris or New York and you will be getting a £250+ room.
 You need to offset the value of this against the £99 card fee of course.
 However, £250 less the £99 fee still represents a 1.5% return on £10,000 of spending – and that is before you factor in the value of the standard points on your spend.

 You will only receive the voucher at the end of your card year irrespective of how quickly you hit the £10,000 target.
-This is a change from how the card operated when Barclaycard ran it.
+This article explains the process for cancelling the card if you do not want to renew for another year but are still owed a voucher.

-You will receive IHG Rewards Club Platinum status for as long as you hold the card.
+You will receive IHG Rewards Club Platinum Elite status for as long as you hold the card.

 What are the conditions of applying?